SnapXL/SnapX/README.md

 End of life macOS versions are not supported.
 For example, macOS Monterey is at its EOL and thus, unsupported.

-#### Using the script to install the .NET SDK from the .NET team makes sure you don't run into Homebrew .NET weirdness with Rider not detecting it.
+> Using the script to install the .NET SDK from the .NET team ensures you don't run into issues of Rider not detecting it.

 ```zsh
 xcode-select --install